microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Topology Support

-Below topologies from ONNX open model zoo are fully supported on OpenVINO™ Execution Provider and many more are supported through sub-graph partitioning
+Below topologies from ONNX open model zoo are fully supported on OpenVINO™ Execution Provider and many more are supported through sub-graph partitioning.
+For NPU is model is not supported we fallback to CPU.

 ### Image Classification Networks